nealcaren/jupyter-book/_build/counting/sentiment.md

+In all these cases, `afinn` has preprocessed the text by removing the punctuation, converting all the words to lower-case, and before analyzing it.

  Before using a sentiment dictionary, it is useful to see whether it is has any face validity.
 To do that, we can look at a sample of the words from the list.

-After importing the pandas library, the cell below will load word list as a pandas dataframe from the tab-delimited version on Afinn's GitHub page and display a sample of 20 words.
+After importing the pandas library, the cell below will load word list as a pandas dataframe from the tab-delimited version on Afinn's GitHub page and display a sample of 10 words.